MarekKirs/marekkirs.github.io/research.md

 We are interested in alternative water resource such as roof-harvested rainwater and water, including wastewaater, treatment options.

-Add as many research areas as your lab covers.
-Consider adding a figure or diagram for each — drop images into `/assets/images/` and reference them with:

 ```markdown
 ![Alt text](/assets/images/your-figure.png)
 ```